sen2vm/sen2vm-core/README.md

 ### 1.2 Example of use

 > [!CAUTION]
 > gdal version shall be compatible with the new Sen2VM grids.
 Official gdal does not yet include this driver/possibility.
-A [Pull Request](https://github.com/OSGeo/gdal/pull/12431 ) is currently openned, but in the meantime, this gdal version can be find [here](https://github.com/rouault/gdal/tree/sen2vm_plus_s2c)
+A [Pull Request](https://github.com/OSGeo/gdal/pull/12431 ) is currently opened, but in the meantime, this gdal version can be find [here](https://github.com/rouault/gdal/tree/sen2vm_plus_s2c)

 #### 1.2.1 Resampling using direct locations grids

 Direct location grids can be used to preform a resampling.
-It can be done using gdal or using [OTB](https://github.com/rouault/gdal/tree/sen2vm_plus_s2c) resampler.
+It can be done using gdal or using [OTB](https://www.orfeo-toolbox.org/CookBook/Applications/app_GridBasedImageResampling.html) resampler.
 To see the geometric validation of those 2 methods, please refer to the <mark>**Validation Document**</mark>

 ##### 1.2.1.1 Using gdal

+L1B with geolocation grids are seamlessly handled by gdal through the development of a dedicated S2 L1B gdal driver.

 ```python
 # If needed, point to the local gdal version handling Sen2VM grids